lossanna/RestoreNet/data/raw/README_rawdata.md

 `01a_output-species5_codes-missing-2x2plot.csv`
 - List of codes that were in the `2x2` data, but not yet in the species lists for the subplot data, which have already been generated/have species info associated with them.
 - Most of the codes are unknowns or descriptions.
-- Output written directly from R and edited in a new file.

 `-1a_output-species6_subplot-2x2-conflicting-species-info.csv`
 - List of codes/species with conflicting information between `subplot` and `2x2` data.
 Columns from both are placed next to each other for easy comparison.
-- Output written directly from R and edited in a new file.

 `01a_output-species7_2x2-codes_need-duplicate-rows.csv`
 - List of codes from `2x2` data that need duplicate rows because a single original code mentions multiple species; hence, the same code will need multiple rows to describe all the information.
 All duplicate rows needed are included in this table.